 - Users of automated recordkeeping systems will be able to electronically transmit data via an application programming interface (API).

-As a safety construction company and leader in the industry, TSC provides relevant and up-to-the-minute job site safety information for you and your employees.
+As a safety construction company and leader in the industry, Gallagher Bassett provides relevant and up-to-the-minute job site safety information for you and your employees.

 You can access the Injury Tracking Applications (ITA) from the ITA launch page.